Sparkling Symi is the Best Greek Island You’ve Never Heard Of

 An attempt at sunset

 On my first day in Symi, I asked Sevasti if there were any good spots in town for watching the sunset.
-I love a good sunset and the Greek Islands are known for some of the world’s best.
+I love a good sunset and like any good Greek Island Symi must have a few prime sunset spots.

 Read More: How to Plan the Perfect Santorini Honeymoon (on a budget!)

 Since Symi’s mountainous harbor faces north, it’s not the best for sunset viewing.
-Toli Beach, she said, on the western side of the island.
+Toli Beach, she says, on the western side of the island, is the best spot.
 There’s no boat or bus service to Toli but there is a road if you have a car.

 Amazingly, she and her husband offer to take me on my final night on the island (did I mention she’s the best?).